As part of Global Accessibility Day 2021, Silktide analyzed 6,554 websites for accessibility issues and shared the results.

 Coop.co.uk is a pleasure to use with a clear layout, structure, fonts, readability, and strong color contrasts.
 As an example, they include useful alt text for images that convey meaning e.g. for this promotional banner, the alt text is ‘Get grilling with 3 for £10 on BBQ meat and fish’ If the image isn’t seen, by some assistive technology users, those with slow internet connections or search engine crawlers, the meaning isn’t lost.

-While the Co-op has a 62.3% Level AA rating, the team obviously think about digital inclusion beyond WCAG compliance.
-Their 8 stage accessibility process – external link has a more comprehensive approach, accountability and transparency.
+While the Co-op has a 62.3% Level AA rating, the team obviously thinks about digital inclusion beyond WCAG compliance.
+Their 8-stage accessibility process – external link has a more comprehensive approach, accountability, and transparency.

-The team acknowledge that improving accessibility across their websites is (and always will be) a work-in-progress, but in terms of their approach to research, designing alongside users (partnering with Fable – external link) and constant improvement, they are exemplary.
+The team acknowledges that improving accessibility across their websites is (and always will be) a work-in-progress, but in terms of their approach to research, designing alongside users (partnering with Fable – external link), and constant improvement, they are exemplary.

 Perhaps surprisingly, Primark topped the UK Retail Fashion category with a ‘Good’ score of 75.